ParaToolsInc/taucmdr/docs/source/style.rst

 When editing existing code, follow the existing code style.
 The project's pylintrc file will enforce most of these rules.

-At a glance, the few exceptions to `Google Python Style` are:
+The exceptions to `Google Python Style` are:
   * Maximum line length is 120 characters.
   * Multiple imports per line are OK, e.g. ``from tau import logger, error, util``.
-  * try-catch-finally-else blocks are OK and shouldn't be deliberately avoided.
+  * Exceptions should not be avoided.
+Prefer `EAFP Style`_.
   * Complex list comprehensions are OK.

 The `Google Python Style`_ guide is duplicated here with modifications for these